skafos/TuriActivityClassifier/README.md

   See more at **https://apple.github.io/turicreate/docs/userguide/activity_classifier/**.

 ## What can you find in this repo?
-- The main executable 'activity_classifier.py' that trains the activitiy classifier.
+- `activity_classifer.py` - The main executable that trains the activitiy classifier.
-- The saved TuriCreate model and CoreML model.
+- `activity.model` & `activity.mlmodel` - A pre-trained TuriCreate model and CoreML model.
-- A Jupyter Notebook containing the same code as 'activity_classifier'
+- `activity_classifier.ipynb` - A Jupyter Notebook containing the same code as 'activity_classifier'

 - A support `/common/load_data.py` module that does some initital data cleaning/ prep.